 - a.
 A Start shall be deemed 'False' if any boat crosses the start line before the word 'Go'. - b.
 A crew causing a 'False Start' shall be given an 'Official Warning'.
-If a crew incurs two 'Official Warnings' for the same race it shall be disqualified from the event.
-'Official Warnings' may be given by any Umpire for a variety of infringements of the rules; an 'Official Warning' from any official source shall be taken into account by the Starter. - A 'False Start' may be called by the Judge at the Start, the Starter or the Race Umpire.

-If a 'False Start' is called, the race shall be stopped by any of the officials at the Start ringing a bell and waving a red flag; the flag should be held at arms length and moved in a vertical semicircular arc from shoulder to shoulder.
+If a crew incurs two 'Official Warnings' for the same race it shall be disqualified from the event. - 'Official Warnings' may be given by any Umpire for a variety of infringements of the rules; an 'Official Warning' from any official source shall be taken into account by the Starter. - c.
+A 'False Start' may be called by the Judge at the Start, the Starter or the Race Umpire. - If a 'False Start' is called, the race shall be stopped by any of the officials at the Start ringing a bell and waving a red flag; the flag should be held at arm's length and moved in a vertical semicircular arc from shoulder to shoulder.
 These actions should be picked up and repeated by the race umpire and any other start official.
 The crews may also be told to stop rowing. - d.
 In the event of a 'False Start', the decision to stop the race should be made before the race has progressed too far (ideally within about 100 metres, there is no need to mark a fixed point).
-Once the race has been stopped, the crews shall return to their starting stations immediately.
+Once the race has been stonged the crews shall return to their - Once the race has been stopped, the crews shall return to their starting stations immediately.
 Any crew rowing on deliberately after the race has been stopped shall be awarded an 'Official Warning'. - e.
-When the crews are again on their starting stations, the crew, or crews, causing the 'False Start' shall be awarded an 'Official Warning'.
-Should the Starter feel that the 'False Start' was caused by a badly executed Start Procedure or by some extraneous sound or action, he may restart the race without penalty to any particular crew on that account.
+When the crews are again on their starting stations, the crew, or crews, causing the 'False Start' shall be awarded an 'Official